astropenguin/priism-benchmark/README.md

 priism-0.7.16,64,106.51
 ```

-where the first, second, and third columns correspond to the PRIISM version, the number of threads, and the elapsed time (in seconds) for `imager.solve(...)`, respectively.
+where the first, second, and third columns correspond to the PRIISM version, the number of threads used for imaging, and the elapsed time (in seconds) of imaging (i.e. `imager.solve(...)`), respectively.

 ### PRIISM build options